allynt/lfric_core/documentation/source/how_to_use_it/components/driver.rst

    error messages will appear in the standard output rather than in the PET output files.

+Once initialised :ref:`logging` may proceed as normal.

+When you have logged the last thing you care to log call ``final_logger``.
+This takes a string which should be the same as the name passed to ``init_logger``.

 .. _driver configuration:

 Reading Namelist Configuration Files